-Twin Swamps Nature Preserve
+Natural Areas: Twin Swamps Nature Preserve

-Twin Swamps Nature Preserve is a large, wet, wooded preserve that protects remnants of an ecosystem that once flourished in this part of the state.
+Twin Swamps is a large, wet, wooded preserve that protects remnants of an ecosystem that once flourished in this part of the state.
 This is just about as far south and west as you can go while remaining in Indiana, so itís no surprise that the species mix is substantially different here than elsewhere in our state.

+As the name suggests, the preserve includes two swamps, and a short-stemmed lollipop trail - about a mile long - gives hikers a taste of both.
+Pick up a brochure at the registry box and start down the path, which quickly enters the woods.
 Along the way, a series of small footbridges cross some of the wetter areas.
-Before long, a side branch goes off to the right; it leads to a boardwalk and small observation tower that allow closer inspection of a swamp dominated by bald cypress and swamp cottonwood trees, the latter with large heart-shaped leaves on long stalks.
+Before long, a side branch goes off to the right; it leads to a boardwalk and small observation tower that allow closer inspection of a swamp dominated by bald cypress and swamp cottonwood trees, the latter with large heart-shaped leaves on long stems.

 Posey County.
-From the intersection of IN 62 and IN 69 west of Mount Vernon, go south 8.2 miles on IN 69 to Graddy Road, then right 1.4 miles to Raber Road (300W), and finally right 1.0 mile to the parking area on the left.
+From the intersection of IN 62 and IN 69 west of Mount Vernon, go south 8.2 miles on IN 69 to Graddy Road, then right 1.4 miles to Raben Road (300W), and finally right 1.0 mile to the parking area on the left.

-North 37 49.952 West 87 59.042
+GPS: N 37 49.952 W 87 59.042

-Nearby Natural Areas
+Nearby Natural Areas (miles)